Sean Murphy Player Props: Braves vs. Angels

 Sean Murphy At The Plate

-- In 38.2% of his games this season, Murphy has had at least one RBI.
-He's picked up more than one in 19.7% and driven in three or more of his team's runs in eight contests.
+- Murphy has picked up an RBI in 38.2% of his games this season, with more than one RBI in 19.7% of his games.
+He has also driven in three or more runs in eight contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.